ozwaldorf/lutgen-rs/README.md

 Commands:
   apply
-          Correct an image using a hald clut, either provided or generated on the fly help
+          Correct an image using a hald clut, either generating it, or loading it externally help
           Print this message or the help of the given subcommand(s)

 Arguments:
   [CUSTOM_COLORS]...
-          Optional list of custom hexidecimal colors to add to the palette.
+          Custom hexidecimal colors to add to the palette.
 If `-p` is not used to specify a base palette, at least 1 color is required

 Options:
   -o, --output <OUTPUT>
-          Optional path to write the generated file to
+          Path to write output to

   -p <PALETTE>
-          Optional predefined base palette.
+          Predefined popular color palettes.
 Use `lutgen -p` to view all options.
 Compatible with custom colors

   -a <ALGORITHM>
           Remapping algorithm to generate the LUT with